 Other than that, you will need a comfortable workspace where you can sit for extended periods of time to work.

-Legal Transcription: General Theory & Practice full course is currently available to purchase for a one-time tuition fee of $697 USD with lifetime access.
-There are also 2 “pay-as-you-go” options:
+Legal Transcription: General Theory & Practice full course is currently available to purchase for a one-time tuition fee of $897 USD with lifetime access.

 The course does NOT offer a refund policy of any kind.
 However, there is a “100% thorough” guarantee, which means that if you feel there is something missing from the course that would help you succeed, they will add it to the course.
 So if you do take the course and feel it is lacking in an area, you can send a request to Janet to have content added.

-That said, you can take the free introductory course which should give you a good idea as to if you like Janet as an instructor and you think legal transcription is a good fit for you.
+You can also take Janet's free introductory course.
+This will give you a good sense of whether you like Janet as an instructor and you think legal transcription is a good fit for you.

 The course is incredibly comprehensive and provides you with all the tools you need to develop the skills of a legal transcriptionist, even if you have no prior experience in transcription.
 Like any quality training, you will get results if you put in the work.
 It may take time to develop the skills, but this training will guide you each step of the way.